 Traditionally prepared from elephants' tusks or animal teeth, large enough to carve or scrimshaw, ivory is tough bone tissue.
 The ivory trade is highly controversial, resulting in many alternative materials being sought to replace its traditional use.

 How do I know if my piano keys are ivory or plastic?

 - Ivory keys are not usually one solid piece; they are made up of three parts, so you should be able to see fine lines where they're joined

 - If you look closely, ivory has a pattern like a fingerprint

 - Ivory has a texture, whereas most plastic keys feel smooth

-Today you will find that most piano keys are made from some sort of plastic as this is easy to make, affordable and is durable.
-Yamaha even designed and developed their own plastic that looks and feels like ivory, called ‘Ivorite’.
+Today, you will find that most piano keys are made from some plastic as this is easy to make, affordable, and durable.
+Yamaha even designed and developed their plastic that looks and feels like ivory, called 'Ivorite'.

 Also, did you know?
 There is a species of hard nut becoming popular as a replacement for ivory.
 Vegetable ivory, or the tagua nut, is the seed of the ivory nut palm, native to South America and Africa.
 Unfortunately, its size limits the options of what it can be used for, typically only growing 4-8cm in diameter.

 Is there something else you would like to know about your piano?
 Get in touch – we'd love to help – call 01562 731113.